favianrizqulloh/FAV-verifier/README.md

 # FAV-verifier
-A simple Discord bot script used in the FΛV Community Discord Server | Made with discord.js
+A simple verification script used in the FΛV Community Discord Server | Made with discord.js